 Written by Elizabeth Thayer

-Good news - the painting 'Running Water' was accepted into the Zion Art Society Competition.
-It will run from 24 Sept to 13 October I believe.
+The painting 'Running Water' was accepted into the Zion Art Society Competition.
+It will run from 24 Sept to 13 October.
 It will then travel with 24 other paintings to a show in conjunction with The Church of Jesus Christ of Latter-Day Saints' Oakland CA Temple Open House for October and November.